Our Thanksgiving Turkey Guide

 How a turkey is raised will affect everything from the flavor and size to the roasting time.
 Caraluzzi's has chosen to carry several carefully selected premium fresh turkey brands that meet our high quality standards.

 Our best selling fresh turkey makes for the perfect holiday dinner.
-From small farms deep in the hills of Virginia, Caraluzzi's own all natural turkeys contain no preservatives.
+From small family farms, Caraluzzi's 100% all natural turkeys contain no preservatives, no antibiotics, are fed an all vegetable diet, and are humanely raised.
 A broad breasted bird that is moist and tender.
 The one we serve in our own homes and once you try one it will surely become a holiday favorite in your home too.
 You can even order our turkey fully cooked by our store chefs, ready to pick up for Thanksgiving morning.
 Gluten Free.

 Born & raised in the Pennsylvania Dutch Country, these birds are free to roam with access to fresh air and clean water.
 With 55% less fat and 25% less calories than the average raw turkey, Bell & Evan’s secret is in how their turkeys are raised.
 Fed a special diet of vitamin and mineral fortified corn and soy, these turkeys are also bred to grow slower, resulting in a broader, meatier breast.
 Gluten free.